 Lists

 As a planting designer, it is hard to resist compiling lists.
 In fact, it is essential.
-Every landscape presents to us a different natural environment and a different local aesthetic, and so involves the narrowing-down of a large selection of plant choices to those which best fit these regional criteria.
-The result is a garden/landscape which is lower-maintenance and aesthetically fitting.
+Every landscape presents us with a different natural environment and a different local aesthetic, and so involves the narrowing down of a large selection of plant choices to those that best fit these regional criteria.
+The result is a garden/landscape which is lower maintenance and aesthetically fitting.
 The compiling of some of these lists was an arduous task, one only the most practiced and observant gardener could achieve.
 Fortunately for us, many such lists already exist, and we have done well to borrow them, furthermore, augment them to our specific inventory.
 Thanks to the master plantsman-designer Piet Oudolf for his unforeseen help with a number of these.

 Season of interest (following 3 lists):

 These are plants with very good structure from spring to late winter.
-Prior to flowering, during, and after as seedheads, they continue to contribute aesthetically to the design of the garden.
+Before flowering, during, and after as seedheads, they continue to contribute aesthetically to the design of the garden.
 Of all the lists to consult, this is the first, with at least three-quarters of the plants used in a design chosen from below.
-The rest could be considered filler with the interest of contributing more color and variety.
+The rest could be considered filler with the interest of contributing more color and variety throughout the seasons.
 Plants with an asterisk are long flowering -4-6 weeks.

 Achillea – all species/cultivars